awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.Options.AuditPlugin.md

 1. Add the **MARIADB\_AUDIT\_PLUGIN** option to the option group, and configure the option settings\.
 For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
 For more information about each setting, see [Audit Plugin Option Settings](#Appendix.MySQL.Options.AuditPlugin.Options)\.

 1. Apply the option group to a new or existing DB instance\.
    + For a new DB instance, you apply the option group when you launch the instance\.
-For more information, see [Creating a DB Instance Running the MySQL Database Engine](USER_CreateInstance.md)\.
+For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
 For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Viewing and Downloading the MariaDB Audit Plugin Log<a name="Appendix.MySQL.Options.AuditPlugin.Log"></a>